mikeflynn/the-fearsome-five/README.md

   |___| |__| |__|_______| |___|   |_______|__| |__|___|  |_|_______|_______|_|   |_|_______| |_______|
 ```

-A Command and Control System
+A post exploitation command and control system.

 Written in golang in three parts: server, client, and a cli admin.